andrzej-stasinski/app-ToDo-in-JavaScript/README.md

 * app made in JavaScript

 #### What does the app todo
-* add tasks do list od tasks
+* add task to list of tasks
 * show tasks as list
 * marking tasks as completed
+* delete chosen task